 Equipped with basic yoga therapy tools, Myla taught yoga in Ukraine for two years, working with structural and psychological imbalances.
 Seeing how the practice of yoga can alleviate pain and suffering, Myla shifted her practice from a strong vinyasa to a more therapeutic approach, by addressing individual needs in the class.
 She also finished her 300-hour Yoga Therapy Training led by Maetreyii Nolan, Ananda Deviika Ma, Sarasvati Buhrman, Mukunda Stiles, Jnani Chapman, Richard Miller, Gloria Tucker, Antonio Sausys, and Kelly McGonigal.
 She is currently enrolled in California College of Ayurveda.

-Myla is a member of the International Association of Yoga Therapists and registered with Yoga Alliance at the 500-hour level.
+Myla is also a member of the International Association of Yoga Therapists.